MikeLiuAir00/10x_sequence_analysis_pipeline/README.md

   - Nornmalization

-    Normalize each cell by total counts over all genes(implement the methods mentioned in paper next)
+    Normalization is performed as described below:

+    UMI counts were scaled by the total number of UMI in each cell and multiplied by the median of the total UMI counts across cells.
+The data were then log2-transformed

   - Highly variable genes are detected with scanpy function

   - Clustering , PCA and tSNE

-    The data are then clustered with louvain method. tSNE visualized top 10 pcs in 2d space.
+    The data are then clustered with louvain method with resolution = 0.6. tSNE visualized top 10 pcs in 2d space.